alhajee/ckan/doc/extensions/adding-custom-fields.rst

    extension allows:

       * Metadata schema configuration using a YAML or JSON schema description
-      * Automatic conversion of custom fields to the internal representation used by CKAN
+      * Automatic conversion of custom fields to the internal representation used by FMLD
       * Automatic use of relevant template snippets according to the field type for editing and display
       * Use of may pre-configured presets for multiple choice fields, dates, repeating subfields, etc.